YashSaxena75/JavaWorld/day2-access-modifier.md

 ```
 <b style="color:#66ff33">Protected</b>
-These members are accessible in same package as well as a child class.
+These members are accessible in same package as well as in a child class.

 ```
 package com.yash;